numiralofe/automation/terraform/README.md

 * Deployment instructions

-Execute bootstrap.sh and pass as an argument a value to tag your enviorment.
+Execute bootstrap.sh and pass as an argument a value to tag your environment.

 * Documentation